nspcc-dev/neo-go/README.md

 directory (`./config` by default) and easily switch between them using network flags.

-To start Neo node on private network use:
+To start Neo node on a private network, use:

 ```
 ./bin/neo-go node
 ```

-Or specify a different network with appropriate flag like this:
+Or specify a different network with an appropriate flag like this:

 ```
 ./bin/neo-go node --mainnet